kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 ## First Look At The DataFrame

 To get a first look at the newly created DataFrame `df`, one can choose between multiple tools in the pandas library.
-It is assumed, that the Dataframe is named `df` in the following, as a couple of the tools, the pandas library has to offer, are described and links to the documentation page of each command are added for more detail on how each command works.
+It is assumed that the Dataframe is named `df` in the following, as a couple of the tools, the pandas library has to offer, are described and links to the documentation page of each command are added for more detail on how each command works.